PramodMunaweera/C-Programming-Noob-to-Proficient/01_Getting_started/getting_started.md

 ## **Development Environment Setup**

 ## **First C Program**
 Let's start with the usual classic example, the "Hello World!" program.
 This simple program prints the message "Hello World!" to the console.
+With this program we'll understand the basic structure of a C program.

 [main.c](./src/main.c)